Apex-Code/fight_finder-cli-app/README.md

 # FightFinder

 The goal of fight_finder is to provide a CLI interface in which users can retrieve information about upcoming MMA fights.
-Users will be able to choose from a list of upcoming UFC fights and retrieve more information.
+Users will be able to choose from a list of upcoming MMA fights and retrieve specific details including the main event and the undercard.

 ## Installation